 Planting lemon trees.
 Lemon tree planting guide.
 Planting lemons in the landscape.
 Planting Meyer lemon tree plants.
 Planting lemon tree hedges.
 How to get a lemon plant off to a good start.

-lemon variety that is hardy in your growing zone, pick a site that gets plenty of sun to plant it in.
+Once you’ve chosen a lemon variety that is hardy in your growing zone, pick a site that gets plenty of sun to plant it in.

 A lemon tree planted outdoors in the desert will take a considerable amount of shade and may even prefer a location that is shaded from the hot afternoon sun.
 Likewise, lemon trees in South Florida can be sited in part sun.
 A full sun location is better for lemon trees planted everywhere else.

 Keep the ultimate size of the tree and how you plan to train it in mind when siting it.

 Standard lemons can grow to more than 20 feet tall at maturity.
 Dwarf lemon trees will top out around 8-10 feet.

 Planting lemon trees in late spring (after all danger of frost has passed) will give them the best chance to establish before contending with cold weather.

 The soil in the planting area should be slightly acid (6-7 pH) and free draining.
 Lemons will not tolerate water pooling around their roots.